-- 1. Apply music listening as an experiential exercise in therapy. - 2.
-Facilitate client articulation of clear values statements based on song-evoked memories. - Utilize music as a tool for "contacting the present moment" and engaging other core ACT processes in therapy.
+- 1. Apply the rules of FAP in a variety of experiential exercises in order to increase intensity, connection and impact in your clinical work. - 2.
+Identify your own therapist avoidance repertoires, and gain a more functionally precise understanding of the contexts in which commonly used interventions may be inadvertently counter-therapeutic. - 3.
+Implement the FAP principles of Awareness, Courage and Love beyond the therapy room to impact greater change in your community.
 Friday Afternoon 3:15 PM 79.
 Functional analytic and ACT skills to address myths and misunderstandings of aging and dementia Workshop • 3:15 PM - 4:30 PM Components: Case presentation, Conceptual analysis, Original data Categories: Health / behavioral medicine, Behavior analysis, Aging, Dementia care Target Audience: Beginner, Intermediate Location: Borgne Susan M McCurry, Ph.D., University of Washington/Private Practice Claudia Drossel, Ph.D., Eastern Michigan University Significant declines in thinking, reasoning, problem-solving, planning, or remembering are common, and sooner or later, affect all of us, directly or indirectly through friends or family members.
 Such losses can be due to neurocognitive disorders (e.g., dementia), environmental stressors, or other common medical/psychiatric conditions.
 This workshop, which focuses on progressive neurodegenerative diseases, will provide a reconceptualization of cognitive loss from a functional perspective.
 We will view and discuss videotapes of clients experiencing a variety of challenges, including behavioral changes associated with unidentified medical conditions or unexplored contextual life circumstances, visual misperceptions, caregiver unrealistic expectations about client cognitive capacity, and dyadic conflicts.
 Videoclips of clients will challenge longstanding beliefs about work with adults 60 and older, particularly when they have dementia, and will demonstrate individually tailored, collaborative, and innovative treatment strategies that highlight the communicative function of behaviors and the importance of psychological flexibility in responding.
 The workshop will give participants new skills in functional contextual assessment and 7 practical steps for becoming better advocates for clients with neurodegenerative diseases and their families.
 Educational Objectives:

 - 1. Describe neurocognitive disorders and assess associated emotional and behavioral changes using functional analysis. - 2.
 Explain the importance of supporting the quality of care receiver-care partner relationships when cognitive loss occurs. - 3.
 Implement a functional approach for responding to everyday verbal/behavioral interactions with individuals with cognitive loss.
-80. ACTive Play: Using Improvisational Games to Reinforce ACT Concepts and Skills with Groups Workshop • 3:15 PM - 4:30 PM Components: Conceptual analysis, Experiential exercises, Role play Categories: Methods/approaches for individual variation, Supervision and training, Group exercises Target Audience: Beginner, Intermediate Location: Bayside A Emily EA Fleming, M.A., The Faison Center Shannon D Stott, B.A., Improv | On and Off the Stage Psychological flexibility and improvisational theater have a long and lovely history together.
+80. ACTive Play: Using Improvisational Games to Reinforce ACT Concepts and Skills with Groups Workshop• 3:15 PM - 4:30 PMComponents: Conceptual analysis, Experiential exercises, Role playCategories: Methods/approaches for individual variation, Supervision and training, Group exercisesTarget Audience: Beginner, IntermediateLocation: Bayside A Emily EA Fleming, M.A., The Faison Center Shannon D Stott, B.A., Improv | On and Off the Stage Psychological flexibility and improvisational theater have a long and lovely history together.
 Role play, especially utilizing unscripted and honest responses to scenarios, has been a component of ACT work for decades.
 Humor and play are also near and dear to our practitioner hearts, as evidenced by ACBS' own Follies.
 In this workshop, we will explore the utility of play and games that are explicitly improvisational in nature, and we will do so through a contextual behavioral lens.
 We will play games designed to strengthen psychological flexibility.
 We will experience a space where those skills receive dense and powerful positive social reinforcement.
 In the end, we will walk away with "pre-built" games in our toolbox and learn to build our own to fit our practice.
 This workshop is best for practitioners who work with groups of clients, students, or supervisees.
 It is also best for attendees who want to move, play, and try something a little out of the ordinary in a conference setting.
 Comfortable shoes strongly recommended.
 Educational Objectives: